ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

 - drop product and return product date in datatable;
 - notification on update and delete .
 - non createable and non updateable page createLabe and updateLabel hide .
-- drop product create form in create.blade.php
+- product create star in required .